Christopher Lee: Family and relationships

 The Carandinis, Lee's maternal ancestors, were given the right to bear the coat of arms of the Holy Roman Empire by the Emperor Frederick Barbarossa.

 In the late 1950s, Lee was engaged to Countess Henriette Ewa Agnes von Rosen, whom he had met at a nightclub in Stockholm.
 Her father, Count Fritz von Rosen, proved demanding, getting them to delay the wedding for a year, asking his London-based friends to interview Lee, hiring private detectives to investigate him, and asking Lee to provide him with references, which Lee obtained from Douglas Fairbanks Jr., John Boulting, and Joe Jackson.
 Lee found the meeting of her extended family to be like something from a surrealist Luis Buñuel film, and thought they were "killing me with cream."
-Finally, Lee had to have the permission of King Gustaf VI of Sweden to marry.
-Lee had met him some years before while filming Tales of Hans Anderson, where he received his blessing.
+Finally, Lee needed the permission of King Gustaf VI of Sweden to marry.
+Lee had met him some years before while filming Tales of Hans Anderson, thus he received his blessing.
 Shortly before the wedding, Lee ended the engagement.
-He was concerned that his financial insecurity in his chosen profession meant that she "deserved better" than being "pitched into the dishevelled world of an actor."
+He was concerned that his financial insecurity in his chosen profession meant that von Rosen "deserved better" than being "pitched into the dishevelled world of an actor."
 She understood, and they called the wedding off.

 Lee was introduced to the Danish painter and former model Birgit "Gitte" Krøncke (1935–2024) by a Danish friend in 1960.
-They were engaged soon after, and married on 17 March 1961.
-They had a daughter, Christina Erika Carandini Lee (b.
-1963).
-Lee was the uncle of the British actress Harriet Walter.
-Lee and his daughter Christina provided spoken vocals on Rhapsody of Fire's albums Triumph or Agony and The Cold Embrace of Fear - A Dark Romantic Symphony.
-Lee moved to Los Angeles in the 1970s after becoming disillusioned with film roles he was being offered in Britain and stated that in Hollywood, "I was no longer a horror star.
+They were engaged soon after and got married on 17 March 1961.
+They had a daughter, Christina Erika Carandini Lee, born in 1963.
+Lee and his daughter provided spoken vocals on Rhapsody of Fire's album Triumph or Agony (2006) and EP The Cold Embrace of Fear – A Dark Romantic Symphony (2010).

+Lee was the uncle of the English actress Harriet Walter.
+He moved to Los Angeles in the 1970s after becoming disillusioned with film roles he was being offered in Britain and stated that in Hollywood, "I was no longer a horror star.
 I was an actor."
-He subsequently moved back to England and lived with his family in Cadogan Square in west London until his death.
+Lee subsequently moved back to England and lived with his family in Cadogan Square in Knightsbridge, central London until his death.